-Nikon D3300 versus Nikon D7000
+Nikon D3300 vs D7000

 The Nikon D3300 and the Nikon D7000 are two digital cameras that were revealed to the public, respectively, in January 2014 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3300 has a resolution of 24 megapixel, whereas the D7000 provides 16.1 MP.
+The D3300 has a resolution of 24 megapixels, whereas the D7000 provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably larger (14 percent) than the Nikon D3300.
 Moreover, the D7000 is substantially heavier (81 percent) than the D3300.
 It is noteworthy in this context that the D7000 is splash and dust-proof, while the D3300 does not feature any corresponding weather-sealing.